worktheclock/nix.dev/source/tutorials/nix-language.md

 Example: [a package using `mkDerivation`](mkDerivation-example)

-The evaluation result of `derivation` (and `mkDerivation`) has the special Nix language data type Derivation.
+The evaluation result of `derivation` (and `mkDerivation`) has the special Nix language data type derivation.
 It behaves like an [attribute set](attrset), except that it can be used in [antiquotation](antiquotation).

 Example: